I. CATALOG DESCRIPTION:

 Course Assessment Standards

 Basic concepts of sound and human hearing are introduced.
 Topics include the history and development of basic acoustics and electricity, microphones, loudspeakers, signal processing, monitoring and recording systems, and an introduction to current digital audio.
 Success in this course requires a good working knowledge of algebra.
 Also, it is helpful if you have taken at least one lab course in high school or college.
 A basic $10 scientific calculator will be handy.
+Smart devices will not be allowed during tests.
 Some lab work will be performed using digital audio software.
 A portion of the lab exercises require a technical report due no later than one week after the exercise.
 Late penalty is one letter grade for the first half week, two letter grades for the second half week.
 Reports are not accepted beyond two weeks and receive a grade of 0.
 Remember, plagiarism is grounds for failure.

 Introduction to course.
 History, development, relations to other disciplines.
 Explanation of scientific method.
 Theory vs. hypothesis vs. conjecture.We introduce systems of units and basic physical quantities and relations.

 This week we begin our study of vibrating systems and waves.

 We finish off the first section with resonance and look at musical instrument examples.